aaronfranke/Linux-tools/all-distros/README.md

 clearswap.sh - Clears swap, by turning it off, then turning it back on.
 This puts swap back into RAM.

-copy-root-to-root.sh - Copies the "root" folder to `/`.
-It contains some shortcuts and minor XFCE tweaks.

 crash.sh - Crashes the system using a fork bomb.
 Not actually useful, just for fun.

 dolphin-\*.sh - Causes the mouse to act as a joystick, so you can use the mouse input as joystick input.